mohame54/Image_Captioning/README.md

 **To build this kind of model that can generate a descriptive text about an image that we provide**

-*for the sake of keeping things easy to understand I will use a Transformer architecture that was mentioned  in [Attention is all you need](https://arxiv.org/abs/1706.03762).*
+*for the sake of keeping things easy to understand I will use a Transformer architecture that was mentioned  in [Attention is all you need](https://arxiv.org/abs/1706.03762) paper .*

 <img src="https://machinelearningmastery.com/wp-content/uploads/2021/08/attention_research_1.png" alt="drawing" style="width:400px"/>

 *it was difficult at first to understand this masterpiece but later after I saw the implementation of the attention mechanism in recurrent neural nets, I was convinced that the Transformer was the right architecture for building models used in natural language processing .*